Clustering Via Finite Nonparametric ICA Mixture Models: Abstract

 \section{Abstract}

-We propose an extension of non-parametric multivariate finite mixture models by dropping the standard conditional independence assumption and incorporating the independent component analysis (ICA) structure instead.
-We formulate an objective function in terms of penalized smoothed Kullback-Leibler distance and introduce the nonlinear smoothed majorization-minimization independent component analysis (NSMM-ICA) algorithm for optimizing this function and estimating the model parameters.
+We propose a novel extension of nonparametric multivariate finite mixture models by dropping the standard conditional independence assumption and incorporating the independent component analysis (ICA) structure instead.
+This innovation extends nonparametric mixture model estimation methods to situations in which conditional independence, a necessary assumption for the unique identifiability of the parameters in such models, is clearly violated.
+We formulate an objective function in terms of penalized smoothed Kullback-Leibler distance and introduce the nonlinear smoothed majorization-minimization independent component analysis (NSMM- ICA) algorithm for optimizing this function and estimating the model parameters.
+Our algorithm does not require any labeled observations {\em a priori}; it may be used for fully unsupervised clustering problems in a multivariate setting.
 We have implemented a practical version of this algorithm, which utilizes the FastICA algorithm, in the R package icamix.
-We illustrate this new methodology using several applications in unsupervised learning and image processing.
+We illustrate this new methodology using several applications in unsupervised learning and image processing. \keywords{ independent component analysis \and kernel density estimation \and nonparametric estimation \and penalized smoothed likelihood \and unsupervised learning} \subclass{MSC 62H30 \and MSC 62G07}